F.A.M.E. (Chris Brown album): Composition

-The album's up-tempo tracks, "Yeah 3x", and the album's last track "Beautiful People", both feature house and Europop influences.
-"Yeah 3x" was compared to Brown's single "Forever" (2008), and was likened to the musical styles of The Black Eyed Peas, Usher and Jay Sean, while "Beautiful People" was described for its particular progressive house and dancehall influences.
+The album's up-tempo songs, "Yeah 3x", and the closing track "Beautiful People", both feature house and Europop influences.
+"Yeah 3x" was compared to Brown's single "Forever" (2008), and was likened to the musical styles of The Black Eyed Peas, Usher and Jay Sean, while "Beautiful People" was noted for its progressive house and dancehall influences.
 Its lyrics encourage a positive view of life.
 The fourth track, "Look at Me Now", which features American rappers Lil Wayne and Busta Rhymes, is a braggadocious "dirty south" hip hop song, featuring "fast-rapping" from Brown, Lil Wayne and Busta Rhymes.
 The song was musically compared to Soulja Boy's work and Cali Swag District's "Teach Me How to Dougie" (2010).
-The fifth track, "She Ain't You", is an R&B ballad that Brown defined as a tribute act to his departed biggest inspiration, Michael Jackson.
+The fifth track, "She Ain't You", is an R&B mid-tempo, with Brown paying tribute to his biggest inspiration, Michael Jackson.
 It samples Jackson's single "Human Nature" (1983) and SWV's "Right Here" (1993).
-"Should've Kissed You", is a pop&B ballad about the indecision of giving an overthought first kiss to the loved one.
+"Should've Kissed You", is a "pop&B" ballad about the indecision of giving an overthought first kiss to the loved one.
 The ninth track, "All Back", is a soft rock ballad that features "raw vocals and prominent guitar".
 It was musically compared to Ryan Tedder's work.
-Brown revisits his rapping skills on the alternative hip-hop tracks "Say It With Me" and "Oh My Love", that both feature influences from disco in their chouruses, and from rock in their productions.
+Brown revisits his rapping skills on the alternative hip-hop tracks "Say It With Me" and "Oh My Love", that both feature influences from disco in their choruses, and from rock in their productions.
 "Bomb", which features Wiz Khalifa, is a dancehall-rap track, and was musically compared to Beenie Man's work.
-The closing track of the deluxe edition, "Beg for It", is an R&B slow-jam about an exciting sexual encounter, inspired by early works of singer R. Kelly.
+The closing track of the deluxe edition, "Beg for It", is an R&B slow-jam with sexual lyrics, inspired by early works of singer R. Kelly.

 Artwork

 The album cover was designed by American contemporary artist Ron English, and it was revealed on February 14, 2011.
 The cover features a multi-colored, neon portrait of Brown striking a serious pose, while two identical profiles of him wearing a baseball cap and diamond earrings face opposite directions on each shoulder.
 Its background is composed by very numerous posters, captioned by the words "Forgiving All My Enemies", that show many figures, including Brown in a stone faced pose, and a child wearing a combat helmet branded with the peace symbol (☮).
-The album's esthetic direction was handled by Brown himself, Courtney Walter and Ron English.
-Its aesthetics feature a multicolored pop-art graffiti imagery.
+The album's aesthetics were handled by Brown himself, Courtney Walter and Ron English, and feature a multicolored pop-art graffiti imagery.